Closed-open morphisms on periodic Floer homology

 \subsection{Proof of the partial invariance}

-To prove the first property of Theorem \ref{thm2}, we want to apply the neck stretching argument.
-However, currently the PFH cobordism maps only can be defined via Seiberg--Witten equations which is not compatible with our setting here.
+To prove the partial invariance of Theorem \ref{thm2}, we want to apply the neck stretching argument.
+However, at present the PFH cobordism maps only can be defined via Seiberg-Witten equations which is not compatible with our setting here.
 To ensure that the cobordism maps can be defined by holomorphic curves, we assume that $\varphi_{H}$ and $\varphi_G $ satisfy (\ref{assumption1}) and (\ref{assumption2}) respectively.